-In the course of a pleasant evening in front of the TV a short while ago, the future suddenly appeared in my life.
-A programme brought up some questions about the use of nanosilver in a number of products.
+One pleasant evening in front of the TV not long ago, the future suddenly appeared in my life.
+A programme raised questions about the use of nanosilver in a number of products.
 Among the examples mentioned was the use of nanosilver as a bactericide in modern refrigerators.

 I glance at my own fridge, and see that the family kitchen has more to offer than I had known.
-The TV journalist had done his job; I now realise that, all unaware, I am already a nano-consumer.
+The TV journalist had done his job; I now realize that, without realizing it, I am already a nano-consumer.

 The following day I ring the importer to ask about the silver in my fridge.
 The coating has clear health benefits, I am told.
 I also call the Norwegian Technology Council, which thinks that nanosilver is unlikely to have any effects at all.
-On the forskning.no (research.no) web-site, however, I read that a number of international scientists are now warning against the uncritical use of this type of solver.
+On the forskning.no website, which features popular science articles, I read that a number of international scientists are now warning against the uncritical use of this type of silver.
 The silver has turned out to be lethal to important organisms such as earthworms, if it gets into the soil.

 The severest critics go so far as to claim that nanoparticles in the wrong place can lead to cell death, changes in our genetic material and the development of serious illnesses.